tidyverse/tidyverse.org/content/blog/infer-1-0-0/index.md

 As such, the ultimate output of an infer pipeline using these four functions is generally an *observed statistic* or *null distribution* of test statistics.
 These four functions are thus supplemented with many utilities to visualize and extract value from their outputs.

--   [`visualize()`](https://infer.tidymodels.org/reference/visualize.html) plots the *null distribution* of test statistics
+-   [`visualize()`](https://infer.tidymodels.org/reference/visualize.html) plots the null distribution of test statistics
     -   [`shade_p_value()`](https://infer.tidymodels.org/reference/shade_p_value.html) situates the observed statistic in the null distribution, shading the region as or more extreme
     -   [`shade_confidence_interval()`](https://infer.tidymodels.org/reference/shade_confidence_interval.html) situates the confidence interval region in the null distribution, shading the region with the bounds
 -   `get_p_value` calculates a p-value via the juxtaposition of the test statistic and null distribution
 -   `get_confidence_interval` calculates a confidence interval via the juxtaposition of the test statistic and null distribution

-Throughout this post, we make use of `gss`, a dataset supplied by `infer` containing a sample of 500 observations of 11 variables from the *General Social Survey*.
+To demonstrate, we'll walk through a typical infer pipeline step-by-step.
+Throughout this post, we make use of `gss`, a dataset supplied by infer containing a sample of 500 observations of 11 variables from the *General Social Survey*.

 <div class="highlight">